kokoroimafuku/Inventory-Management-System-individual/README.md

 5.We created a graphical user interface using java swing library
 6. We used the java time library to calculate the rate at which products are moving.
 This helps determine which stocks are moving fast and recalibrate what we will order next time
 7.We also generated reports for specific queries which we can send to vendors if need be

+# WHAT I HAVE DONE THIS ITERATION
+1. I have implemented 2 public apis to allow the system to:
+    - translate the low products list into any language the user chooses
+    - Produce a pdf that includes the product list
+2. To implenment the above, I have added a method on db that returns String of the list of products in the system
+3. I have also added 3 methods on lowlist
+    - translate() that returns string of the translated word
+    - trans() that opens a new window so the user can enter the language to be translated to
+    - set() that opens another window with the translated product list
+4. I have also added a report() method on Look.java so it produces a pdf.

 # Setting up the database
 1. Download docker desktop